bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-jira-manual.md

 Jira is a leading issue tracking product for software development teams, aiding in planning, tracking, and releasing great software.
 Teams may also want to adopt Jira for the database change management process.

 However, a database change workflow also involves deploying and tracking those changes, and Jira doesn't have such capability.
-By integrating Bytebase, an open-source database DevOps tool, you can achieve this goal.
+By integrating Bytebase, you can achieve this goal.

+Bytebase is an open-source database DevSecOps solution for Developer, Security, DBA, and Platform Engineering teams.
+The GitLab for database DevSecOps.

 ![manual-jira](/content/docs/tutorials/database-change-management-with-jira-manual/manual-jira.webp)